 Every effort has been made to provide complete and accurate instructions.
-If a situation should arise that is not adequately described in this manual, please contact Saft via the internet at www.saftbatteries.com or at one of the following addresses:
+If a situation should arise that is not adequately described in this manual, please contact Saft via the internet at www.saft.com or at one of the following addresses:

-Saft America Inc. (09052)
+Saft America Inc. (09052) Saft (F6177)